nikolailic0529/easyPortal-API/docs/Api-REST.md

 The `query`, `variables` and `operationName` is the standard [GraphQL POST Request](https://graphql.org/learn/serving-over-http/#post-request) parameters.

 The `selector` is the dot separated string that defines a path to select value from results.
-Scalar values will be returned as is, but if the value is an array or object it will be encoded into JSON.
+Scalar values will be returned as is, but if the value is a scalar it will be encoded into JSON.
 For columns the path is relative to the `root` selector.
 It also supports a few simple functions to modify the value, they are described below.

 - `path.to.field` - get the value from the path;
 - `items.*.field` - get the value for each item in `items` and return a string containing a string representation of all truthy items in the same order, with the `, ` between each item.
 If `items` is not an array or `field` doesn't exist, the `null` will be returned.
-Please note that the `field` cannot contain dots.
+Please note that the `field` cannot contain dots;
+- `function(path.to.a, path.to.b)` - function call (see below);

 | Example                 | Result                                           |
 |-------------------------|--------------------------------------------------|